RaVeR76/BubbleBobbleBonkers/README.md

 * **Implementation**
 I'll be honest this was quite hard as well for me.
 I had a few issues getting this working and over the line.
-Issues, like <em>null</em> being displayed or issues with getting the high scores to reset.
+Issues, like *null* being displayed or issues with getting the high scores to reset.
-Anyway, I utilised the <b>local storage</b> for storing each levels high score so I could display when required on either screen.
+Anyway, I utilised the **local storage** for storing each levels high score so I could display when required on either screen.
 First I had to think of a way of creating a good score as the gameplay scoring was far too low.
-Like imagine if you completed Level One and it says your <b><em>New High Score is 17</em></b> ... you'd be pretty annoyed at how low it was (I was at first hence why I added extra calculations).
+Like imagine if you completed Level One and it says your ***New High Score is 17*** ... you'd be pretty annoyed at how low it was (I was at first hence why I added extra calculations).
-I decided to make a Level Total score by multiplying the <b>Time Left</b> by <b>Level Score</b> by <b>Level Number</b>.
+I decided to make a Level Total score by multiplying the **Time Left** by **Level Score** by **Level Number**.
 This would give the user a nice higher score and the quicker they complete it the more points they get.
 It also makes it easier for having a bigger points swing between playing the same level i.e. the user could get 1200 pts on level one and the next time they play level one the user could get 850 pts.
 So this calculation for each Level is carried out in my ```levelScore function```.
-I first calculate the <b>levelTot</b> which is time left multiplied by level score, as this is common across all the levels.
+I first calculate the **levelTot** which is time left multiplied by level score, as this is common across all the levels.
-I then use a <b>switch statement</b> looking at what level the user is on which is stored in <b>levelAt</b>.
+I then use a **switch statement** looking at what level the user is on which is stored in **levelAt**.
 Depending on case, as in level, it will multiply the level number by the previous levelTot, calculated at the start of the function.
 It also displays the score in the gameover jumbotron when it is displayed.
 It then checks if the level score is larger than the current High Level ```(levelTot > level1Hi)```.
 If it is, it stores the new High Score in local storage.
 It will also display this New High Score in the gameover jumbotron so the user knows they beat their last high score.
 This gets repeated at each level with the difference being the level multiplier.
 So lets say you finish Level One.
-In the ```cartdsMatch function``` the <b>totalCards</b> will have equalled twelve.
+In the ```cartdsMatch function``` the **totalCards** will have equalled twelve.
 This will call my ```gameLevelOver function```.
 First it calls my ```levelScore function``` so it calculates the high score for that level as explained above.
 It then plays the short gameoever audio and displays the level score in the gameover jumbotron ready for displaying.
 Next it sets the jumbotron to visible.